SeC-Hikit/Hikit/README.md

 After cloning the repo, simply run `mvn install -f root/pom.xml`.

 ### Deployment Build
-To incude all dependencies in a uber-jar, run `mvn install -P package`.
+To incude all dependencies in a portable uber-jar, run `mvn install -P package`.

 ### Test
 There are two main types of tests written to address the S&C QA: unit test and integration test.